Our History

 After recognizing an increase in customer demand for aviation related products and services, Alvin guided the company into the aviation parts business, mobile heater business, and the experimental aircraft sector.
 In the early nineties, Alvin also took Aero Recip into Alaska, bringing the company’s family based approach into a market that still grows today.

-Gregorash FamilyMaking the right decision at the right time as it relates to the company’s future has always been Alvin’s trademark, a decision he now shares with daughter Tracey at his side.
+Gregorash FamilyMaking the right decision at the right time as it relates to the company’s future has always been Alvin Gregorash’s trademark, a decision he now shares with daughter Tracey at his side.
 After investing in the family name to reflect the company’s diverse offering, Alvin and Tracey chose to go back to the foundation that built the company in the first place: Aero Recip.

 Alaska Fishing trip